The Covid-19 crisis has pushed many families into hardship and exposed the severity of the UK’s food poverty problem.

 Food insecurity leaves many people reliant on emergency parcels from food banks and means that for many children, their free school meal could be the only guaranteed hot food they eat in a day.
 It pushes families into crisis during the school holidays because they cannot afford to pay for the food their children would have received during term time.

 That can also mean parents eat less or skip meals entirely to make sure there is enough for their children to eat.
 Some people find they can only afford unhealthy food lacking nutrition, widening health inequalities between wealthy and disadvantaged people in the UK.
-A Lords’ report published earlier this year said that low-income families are left with “little or no choice” about diet, forced to eat unhealthy food or simply go without.
+A Lords’ report published in 2020 said that low-income families were left with “little or no choice” about diet, forced to eat unhealthy food or simply go without.
 Others don’t live in a home with facilities for cooking or storing meals.

 Support The Big Issue and our vendors by signing up for a subscription

 The UK also has a problem with so-called “food deserts”, defined as an area populated by 5-15,000 people who have access to two or fewer big supermarkets.
 Many of these areas are dotted with smaller convenience stores – which are demonstrably more expensive and less likely to stock fresh, healthy supplies – and force people who can’t afford private transport to go without the healthy food they need.

 How many people are in food poverty in the UK?

 Nearly six million adults and 1.7 million children were struggling to get enough food between September 2020 and February 2021, according to a report from the Environment, Food and Rural Affairs committee.

 Progress had been made in the effort to end hunger during the pandemic, the MPs said, but who warned gains made could be lost as the country emerges from lockdown without determined government action.